 Scheduling on Nights Prior to Exams (STAAR).
-The League recommends not scheduling contests on nights prior to exams (STAAR).
+The Commissioner of Education recommends not scheduling contests on nights prior to exams (STAAR).

 Scheduling on Sunday.
 Schools shall not play or practice on Sunday.
 Do not begin a game that cannot be completed before midnight Saturday.
 Do not start an inning that cannot be finished before midnight Saturday.